KorbiNeosens/nlp_installation_manual/docs/index.md

 ## Introduction

-This installation manual is aimed to guide the proper installation of the NLP system on trucks and trailers.
-The scope of this manual is to outline the specifications of the components and and proviude installation instructions to optimize the performance and functionality of the NLP system in a commercial vehicle setting.
+This installation manual is designed to guide the proper installation of the NLP system on trucks and trailers.
+It outlines the specifications of the components and provides step-by-step installation instructions to optimize the performance and functionality of the NLP system in commercial vehicles.

 ![App Screenshot](images/nlp_icon.png){ width="200px"}